The fundamental group of affine curves in positive characteristic: Profinite group theory

 Also $\Gamma'$ surjects onto $\Gamma$ under the homomorphism sending $(h,g) \mapsto hg$.
 So it is enough to find $m$ solutions to the embedding problem \eqref{EP1}.
 Now if $H$ is not a minimal normal subgroup of $\Gamma'$ then there exist $H'$ proper nontrivial subgroup of $H$ and normal in $\Gamma'$.
 Quotienting by $H'$ we get the following embedding problem:

 which has $m$ solutions by induction hypothesis (since $|H/H'|<|H|$).
 For each solution $\theta'$ to the above, the following embedding problem:

 also has $m$ solutions by induction hypothesis as $|H'|<|H|$.
 Let $\theta$ be solution to this embedding problem then it is in fact a solution to \eqref{EP1} as well.
-Finally if $H$ is a minimal normal subgroup of $\Gamma'$ then hypothesis (2) guarantees $m$ solutions to \eqref{EP1}.
+Note that distinct solutions for \eqref{EP1} induce distinct solutions for \eqref{EP0} by \cite[Lemma 2.4]{HS}.
+Finally if $H$ is a minimal normal subgroup of $\Gamma'$ then hypothesis (3) guarantees $m$ solutions to \eqref{EP1}.
 Lemma \ref{FJ-lemma} yields $\Pi$ is homogeneous.
 The rest of the statement follows from \cite[Theorem 8.5.2]{RZ} and \cite[Lemma 3.5.4]{RZ}. \end{proof}